 I have no intention of using this site to recycle emails that make the rounds every few years—unless they are as good as this one.
-The deciding factor for me on the the ‘green thing’ was that it made me remember how we reused paper bags from grocery stores as schoolbook jackets.
-In my neck of the woods in Northeastern Pennsylvania, we called them generically acme bags because Acme was the biggest of the chain grocery stores then and there.
-So, without further ado, here is “The Green Thing and the Good Old Days.”
+So, without further ado, here is the email “The Green Thing and the Good Old Days.”

 Checking out at the store, a young cashier suggested to an older woman that she should bring her own grocery bags because plastic bags weren’t good for the environment.
 The woman apologized to the young girl and explained that “We didn’t have this ‘green thing’ back in my younger days.”